Download a printable PDF of the Financial Aid FAQ.

 What can I use my financial aid for?

-- Log into your myNSCC account and click on the Billing and Financial Aid tab to view your account balance.
+- Log into your MyNSCC account and click on the Student tab.
+Click Financial Aid from the drop down arrow.

 - If your financial aid is less than your total fees, you must pay the remaining balance to the Business Office by the due date for that semester.